-As a condition of acceptance to the Criminal Justice program, the school will request documentation of criminal history from the Pennsylvania State Police Access to Criminal History (P.A.T.C.H.).
-Convictions of certain offenses may result in ineligibility for admission to this program.
-Cost of the Pennsylvania State Police criminal background check is currently \$10 and is the responsibility of the applicant.
-A second criminal history check may be required prior to internship placement and the cost again is the responsibility of the student.
+As a condition of acceptance to the Criminal Justice program, the school will request documentation of criminal history from the Pennsylvania State Police Access to Criminal History (PATCH).
+Cost of the Pennsylvania State Police criminal background check is currently \$10 and is the responsibility of the student/applicant.
+A second criminal history check may be required prior to internship placement and the cost again is the responsibility of the student/applicant.